Flood mapping

 Insurance companies also have their own individual methods of determining what prices they charge and how they will provide flood insurance.

+Some of the larger insurance companies are carrying out their own modelling of flood risk.
 Typically insurance companies are more concerned about regular flooding rather than rare events.
 Speak to your individual provider to find out more.

 House prices vary continuously with changes in the real estate market, and are based on a large range of criteria including location, schools, views, and house type.